 Hastings Science and Technology Law Journal (STLJ) is a multidisciplinary journal created to enrich the discourse at the nexus of science, technology, and the law.
 Specifically, STLJ focuses on the exciting legal issues surrounding startups, intellectual property, data privacy, biotechnology, clean technology, and health policy, while exploring the implications of technological advances on traditional legal fields, such as contracts, antitrust, and tax.
 STLJ is dedicated to publishing a bi-annual volume of legal scholarship of the highest quality and of the greatest use of scholars, judges, policy-makers, scientists, practitioners, and law students.

-Since 1989, Hastings Women’s Law Journal (HWLJ) has provided a forum for voices outside the traditional scope of legal academic scholarship, offering and maintaining an inclusive space for feminism, race theory, queer theory, multi-culturalism, animal rights, disability rights, language rights, international human rights, criminal defendants’ rights and human rights of people in prison, among others.
-HWLJ takes the road less traveled in regard to the law, embracing difference and celebrating diversity.
+Since 1989, Hastings Journal on Gender and the Law (HJGL) formerly known as Women’s Law Journal (HWLJ) has provided a forum for voices outside the traditional scope of legal academic scholarship.
+We offer and maintain an inclusive space for feminism, race theory, queer theory, multiculturalism, animal rights, disability rights, language rights, international human rights, criminal defendants’ rights, and human rights of people in prison, among others.
+HJGL takes the road less traveled in regard to the law.
+This perspective embraces difference and celebrates diversity.

-HWLJ publishes twice a year — publishing cutting-edge issues which many law journals either avoid or ignore.
+Staffed entirely by students and volunteers, HJGL publishes twice a year — giving its subscribers access to discussions on cutting-edge issues which many law journals either avoid or ignore.
 We are a progressive, diverse, open, and forward-looking collective of individuals working together to widen the scope of legal scholarship.
-To this end, HWLJ publishes works of literature, poems, book reviews, personal pieces, and, of course, legal analysis.
+To this end, HJGL publishes works of literature, poems, book reviews, personal pieces, and, of course, legal analysis.
 We strongly believe that the law is a solution for the ills of the human condition, not merely a means of gaining and preserving privilege and position.